 Remarks.
 This species differs from all described species of Verruca in the absence of apicobasal ridges, particularly on the rostrum and carina, and the irregular distribution of pores in the shell.
 This is the oldest species certainly belonging to Verruca.

+Figure 22

 Order Balanomorpha Pilsbry, 1916